learn-co-curriculum/big-o-quiz-part-1/README.md

 </pre>

 - Time: O(n), Space: O(1)
   - Err Mehrr Gerrd!
 You got it!!
-Time complexity is O(n) because the number of iterations through the while loop is directly proportional to the input value `num`, and that's the weakest link.
+Time complexity is O(n) because the number of iterations through the while loop is directly proportional to the input value <code>num</code>, and that's the weakest link.
 The space complexity is constant.
-It doesn't matter if `n` is 0 or 100, this algorithm always relies on the same amount of data: an integer input, an array with two elements, and a variable to track the iterations.
+It doesn't matter if <code>n</code> is 0 or 100, this algorithm always relies on the same amount of data: an integer input, an array with two elements, and a variable to track the iterations.
 - Time: O(n), Space: O(n)
   - Not quite.
-The time complexity is linear because the number of iterations through the while loop is directly proportional to the input value `num`.
+The time complexity is linear because the number of iterations through the while loop is directly proportional to the input value <code>num</code>.
 However, the amount of space used doesn't change with the input size.
 Think about what this algorithm stores if the input is 2 versus 10.
 - Time: O(1), Space: O(2n)
   - Not quite.
 Take a look at the while loop.
-How many iterations will occur if `num` is 3 versus 5?
+How many iterations will occur if <code>num</code> is 3 versus 5?
 Also think about what's being stored as the input grows.
 Is the amount of space required changing?
-Does the array (`lastTwo`, `last_two`) ever change in length?
+Does the array (<code>lastTwo</code>, <code>last_two</code>) ever change in length?
 - I don't know
   - Don't worry.
 With time and practice, it'll start to sink in.